RxJSInAction/rxjs-in-action/README.md

 To start the server run (in the rxjs-in-action directory):

-`npm install && npm install -g gulp && gulp`
+`yarn install && yarn global add gulp && gulp`

 On subsequent runs (if all goes well) you can run just